 When HIE Warrants a Medical Malpractice Case

 In some cases, there is no identifiable cause for birth asphyxia and the development of HIE.
-However, studies like the one above have cited several different factors that can play a role.
-Many causes are detectable with proper care from the physician overseeing the pregnancy and birth.
-Doctors should monitor pregnancies for potential complications, such as:
+However, studies have cited different factors that can play a role.
+Many causes are detectable with proper care from a medical professional (nurse, doctor, hospital staff member) overseeing the pregnancy and birth.
+They should monitor pregnancies for potential complications, such as:

 - Placental abruption, in which the placenta detaches from the womb